 This nut and cherry nougat is a riff on traditional Italian nougat that adds cherries and almonds to the classic pistachios.
 We advise you to make extra because it makes an excellent gift.

 This version of Italian nougat mixes cherries and almonds with the classic pistachios.
 Traditionally, Italian nougat is rolled between sheets of edible wafer paper.
 I prefer to leave the paper off, making the candy easier to cut into even pieces for serving or to chop into misshapen pieces and fold into or sprinkle over ice cream.
 This is a fairly labor-intensive recipe, but it’s worth the effort.
 The nougat keeps well and makes a beautiful and very special gift.–Karen DeMasco

 LC Torrone By Any Other Name Note

-Italian nougat is traditionally called torrone, and you’ll find it in many stores year round, many more stores at the holidays.
+Italian nougat is traditionally called torrone, and you’ll find it in many stores year-round, many more stores during the holidays.

 - 3/4 cup confectioners’ sugar